 - 14 To be able to reuse the new composite in other layouts, drag it onto the appropriate monitor library while holding the Ctrl key.
-See Creating a Monitor Library on page 320 for more information. - 15 On the File menu, click Save.
+See Creating Monitor Libraries on page 324 for more information. - 15 On the File menu, click Save.